ViviMayoi/OverlayControl/README.md

 ## Current features
 - Lets the user control information relative to the current match or tournament, to be displayed on a stream overlay, all from the same interface:
-    - Both players'...
+    - For both players, their...
-        - Tagss
+        - Tags
         - Sponsor tags
         - Pronouns
         - Country flags
-        - Characters (currently using predetermined images of a static size)
+        - Characters (currently using predetermined images of a static size, used for *Snaildom Saturday Melty* streams)
     - Tournament name
     - Current round
 - Automatically updates scores and selected characters by hooking to the game